carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 Dagger is a portable devkit to build powerful CI/CD pipelines quickly and run them anywhere.
 Read more about Dagger [here](https://dagger.io/).

 ### Introducing kapp package for Dagger
-Do you want to observe your kubernetes deployments are going smoothly in your dagger pipeline?
-Then we highly recommend trying out [kapp deploy](https://github.com/dagger/dagger/tree/main/pkg/universe.dagger.io/alpha/kubernetes/kapp). kapp is now available as an alpha package with dagger and can be easily consumed in your CI/CD.
+Do you want to observe your Kubernetes deployments are going smoothly in your Dagger pipeline?
+Then we highly recommend trying out [kapp deploy](https://github.com/dagger/dagger/tree/main/pkg/universe.dagger.io/alpha/kubernetes/kapp).
+Kapp is now available as an alpha package with Dagger and can be easily consumed in your CI/CD.

 Below are the steps that one could use to add kapp to a dagger pipeline.